 Marriage application form duly signed by both the husband and the wife

 2 passport size photographs of the husband and the wife

 Residence certificate of both the bride and the groom such as ration card, etc.

 All the documents must be attested by a gazetted officer.

 Marriage certificate remains valid until the marriage remains.

-Rs.100 shall be charged for issuing a Marriage Certificate.
+A fee may be charged for issuing a marriage certificate.